-Beautiful, perk-filled and mostly empty: What the future holds for tech’s billion-dollar headquarter
+Beautiful, perk-filled & mostly empty: What the future holds for tech’s billion-dollar headquarters

 Expensive tech campuses were designed to attract talent, but what happens when the best benefit is working from home?